Hesperian Health Guides

 Swelling of the face

 You can expect some swelling after you take out a tooth.
-But if the swelling continues to grow, and it is painful, this is not normal.
-Probably an infection has started.
-The treatment is the same as for a tooth abscess: penicillin for 10 days to fight infection, heat to reduce the swelling, and aspirin, paracetamol (acetominophen), or ibuprofen for pain.
+But if the swelling continues to grow and is painful, this is likely a sign of infection.
+The treatment is the same as for a tooth abscess: antibiotics to fight infection, heat to reduce the swelling, and medicines to relieve pain.

 Pain from the socket